Twelve photos are really 24 pictures – the one you see (of charred remains) inside the one taken.

 LA CASA FUTURA SUMMARY OVERVIEW

-1. Young immigrants from Egypt are overwhelmed by the loss of homeland and family members (in some cases orphaned) and now face the fear and distrust found in a host population.
+- Young immigrants from Egypt are overwhelmed by loss of homeland and family (in some cases orphaned) and now face fear and distrust found in a host population.
 Our program will assist integration into the Italian culture.

-2. Refugee camps are temporary.
+- Refugee camps are temporary.
 They even lack food supplies.
-The La Casa Futura live-in facility will provide young men and women with work training, language learning, and cultural education.
+The La Casa Futura live-in facility will provide young men and women with room and board while offering job training, language learning, and cultural education.
 This not only solves the problem of short term provision but the larger issue of independence and integration into society allowing Italy to gain from newly skilled craftsmen in sectors now facing a scarcity of labor force.

-3. Coptic refugees, bereft of legitimate paths into Italian society, remain idle and isolated.
-The La Casa Futura will intervene to lessen this impact.
+- Coptic refugees, bereft of legitimate paths into Italian society, remain idle and isolated.
+The La Casa Futura program will intervene to lessen this impact.
+Trauma therapy will be offered by the facility.
 Our Rome, Italy facility will offer an environment for nurturing growth in ways best suited for adapting to Italian society.
-In so doing also foster individual responsibility and well-being.
+In so doing, it will also foster individual responsibility and well-being.

 La Casa Futura will entail: